Ecstasy is the drug that made the biggest impact of all illicit drugs in South Africa since

 "There was no other people with me, it was just me and I think being wired on Coke and looking

-at all the people and realising that they all looked that way because of me.
+at all the people and realizing that they all looked that way because of me.
 I looked down and I

 saw a young girl, very pretty young girl, very model looking face, very beautiful girl she couldn't